|Coupon, Discount, Personal Price|

 When used with admin or privileged authentication, the unlock-voucher API endpoint can be used to unlock a voucher should that be necessary.

-There is currently only one possible way to redeem a voucher:
+There are currently two possible ways to redeem a voucher:

-- Transaction - when a claimed, unexpired voucher is added to the payload of a call to the add-basket API endpoint, the voucher is redeemed.
+- Transaction - the normal flow is that i) a call is made by a client to the Spaaza get-basket-price API endpoint containing the provisional basket contents.
+The endpoint responds with JSON containing one or more claimed, unexpired vouchers.
+Then, ii) these are added to the payload of a call to the add-basket API endpoint and the voucher is redeemed.
 Should it not be possible to redeem the voucher, the API call will not error, but will return a warning inline in the response.

 |get-card||Getting the “card” of an end-user (customer)|